Migration to OVN¶

 Resume the Neutron API units

-juju run neutron-api/0 resume juju run neutron-api/1 resume juju run neutron-api/2 resume
+juju run-action neutron-api/0 resume juju run-action neutron-api/1 resume juju run-action neutron-api/2 resume

 Wait for the deployment to settle.